-Professional Standards Areas of practice Promote, participate in and support ongoing professional PEDAGOGY learning linked to student progress.
-Create a learning Demonstrate leadership through engaging with staff and environment in which sharing knowledge about effective teaching and learning in the there is an expectation context that all students will • of the New Zealand curriculum documents. experience success in • Ensure staff members engage in professional learning to learning. establish and sustain effective teacher / learner relationships with all students. • Promote and support the gaining of worthwhile qualifications and successful transitions to tertiary education or employment for all students.
+Areas of practice Professional Standards PEDAGOGY Create a learning environment in which there is an expectation that all students will experience success in learning.
+Promote, participate in and support ongoing professional learning linked to student progress.
+Demonstrate leadership through engaging with staff and sharing knowledge about effective teaching and learning in the context of the New Zealand curriculum documents.
+Ensure staff members engage in professional learning to establish and sustain effective teacher / learner relationships with all students.
+Promote and support the gaining of worthwhile qualifications and successful transitions to tertiary education or employment for all students.
 Ensure that the review and design of school programmes is informed by school-based and external evidence.
 Foster a professional learning community within which staff members are encouraged to be reflective practitioners engaging with research, and feedback on their professional practice.
 Ensure the use of best practices for assessment, and analyse and act upon evidence on student learning to maximise learning for all students.
 Focus in particular on success in learning for Māori and Pasifika students, students with special education needs, and students at risk of not succeeding at school.
-Exhibit leadership that results in the effective day-to-day SYSTEMS operation of the school.
-Develop and use Operate effective systems within board policy and in management systems accordance with legislative requirements. to support and Provide the Board with timely and accurate information and enhance student advice on student learning and school operation. learning.
+SYSTEMS Develop and use management systems to support and enhance student learning.
+Exhibit leadership that results in the effective day-to-day operation of the school.
+Operate effective systems within board policy and in accordance with legislative requirements.
+Provide the Board with timely and accurate information and advice on student learning and school operation.
 Effectively manage finance, property, health and safety systems.
 Effectively manage personnel with a focus on maximising the effectiveness of all staff members.
 Use school / external evidence to inform planning for future action, monitor progress and manage change.
-Align resource allocation with the school's annual and strategic objectives. • Work with the Board to facilitate strategic decision making.
-PARTNERSHIPS Actively foster positive relationships with the school's and NETWORKS community and local iwi.
-Strengthen Actively foster professional relationships with, and between communication and colleagues, and with government agencies and others with relationships to expertise in the wider education community. enhance student Ensure regular interaction with parents and the school learning. community on student progress and other school-related matters.
+Align resource allocation with the school's annual and strategic objectives.
+PARTNERSHIPS and NETWORKS Strengthen communication and relationships to enhance student learning.
+Work with the Board to facilitate strategic decision making.
+Actively foster positive relationships with the school's community and local iwi.
+Actively foster professional relationships with, and between colleagues, and with government agencies and others with expertise in the wider education community.
+Ensure regular interaction with parents and the school community on student progress and other school-related matters.
 Actively foster positive relationships with other schools and participate in appropriate school networks.